The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

-Anyway, the present comparison of both approaches to obtaining $w(T)$ shows that the interpretation in Ref.\ \onlinecite{Mis.etal.11} is not conclusive.
-More precise measurements, taking into account also moderately lower temperatures, are required to solve this problem.
+Anyway, the presented comparison of both approaches to obtaining $w(T)$ shows that the interpretation in Ref.\ \onlinecite{Mis.etal.11} is not conclusive.
+More precise measurements taking into account also moderately lower temperatures are required to reach convincing results.